 Apicoectomies: An Overview

 For those who are unfamiliar, below the surface of the gums, teeth are held in place by structures called roots.
 These roots often contain a complex system of blood vessels, nerves and canals that run throughout the inner structure of the tooth.
 Though a root canal treatment is designed to flush out and disinfect the inner parts of the tooth, including these complex tunnel-like systems, sometimes some bacteria survives and re-infects the tooth.
 Often times, the source of the problem is attributed to the root of the tooth, and in these cases the root and any infected material might be removed without the necessity for complete removal of the tooth.
-In these cases, just the tip of the root may need to be removed to solve the problem; thus, an apicoectomy is performed.
+In these cases, an oral surgeon will perform an apicoectomy, also called root-end surgery, in which just the tip of the root is removed to solve the problem, as well as any diseased or damaged tissue.
+At the conclusion of an apicoectomy, the oral surgeon will place a filling in the empty space previously occupied by the root tip.
+This helps to reduce the risk of a recurrence of infection in the root.

 When Should an Apicoectomy Be Considered?